 - Incarceration – Many life insurance policies are no longer valid when the person covered by the policy enters prison.
 Some do not cover any death from any cause if the policyholder is in prison at the time of death.

 While many of the above clauses exist for a reason, a valid denial based on the circumstances of death does not make the news easier to bear when it comes to family members and beneficiaries.
 If your life insurance claim is denied, you should verify that the denial is appropriate.
-To speak with an attorney about your case, call the Voss Law Firm or contact us through our website.
-Or, Connect with The Voss Law Firm on Google+.
+To speak with one of our life insurance claim lawyers about your case, contact us today!